UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Introduction

 \section{Introduction}

-Recent LiDAR scene flow methods achieve remarkable performance on popular autonomous vehicle (AV) datasets~\citep{vedder2024neural,zeroflow,zhang2025deltaflow,khatri2024can} like Argoverse 2, nuScenes, and Waymo \cite{sun2020scalability, nuscenes, Argoverse2_2021}.
+Recent LiDAR scene flow methods achieve remarkable performance on popular autonomous vehicle (AV) datasets~\cite{vedder2024neural,zeroflow,zhang2025deltaflow,khatri2024can} like Argoverse 2, nuScenes, and Waymo \cite{sun2020scalability, nuscenes, Argoverse2_2021}.
 Notably, current state-of-the-art approaches train and evaluate on each dataset independently and do not attempt to generalize to unseen sensor configurations.
 Intuitively, since each dataset has different sensor placements and point cloud densities, training separate models for each domain \textit{seems} reasonable (Figure \ref{fig:teaser}).
-For example, Argoverse 2 (AV2) \citep{Argoverse2_2021} uses two out-of-phase 32 beam LiDARs, nuScenes \citep{nuscenes} uses one 32 beam sensor, and Waymo \cite{sun2020scalability} uses a custom 64 beam sensor.
-Indeed, it is notoriously challenging to train multi-dataset models for LiDAR-based 3D object detection \citep{wang2020train, soum2023mdt3d} and semantic segmentation \citep{kim2024rethinking, saltori2023walking} that improve over single dataset models.
-Interestingly, our analysis challenges this conventional wisdom for LiDAR-based scene flow.
-Unlike ``high-level'' tasks like LiDAR semantic segmentation or 3D object detection that require human-defined taxonomies \cite{lambert2020mseg}, we argue that LiDAR scene flow models capture universal ``low-level'' geometric features that should, in principle, generalize better across sensors.
+For example, Argoverse 2 (AV2) \cite{Argoverse2_2021} uses two out-of-phase 32 beam LiDARs, nuScenes \cite{nuscenes} uses one 32 beam sensor, and Waymo \cite{sun2020scalability} uses a custom 64 beam sensor.
+Indeed, it is notoriously challenging to train multi-dataset models for LiDAR-based 3D object detection \cite{wang2020train, soum2023mdt3d} and semantic segmentation \cite{kim2024rethinking, saltori2023walking, liu2024multi} that improve over single dataset models.
+Notably, prior works that do train on multiple datasets introduce bespoke architectures to explicitly address the problem of cross-domain alignment.
+Our key contribution is an empirical analysis that shows this does {\em not} hold for LiDAR-based scene flow; we simply expose standard architectures {\em without modification} to different sensor data and see a consistent improvement.
+We posit that ``high-level'' tasks like LiDAR semantic segmentation or 3D object detection are challenging to train across domains because they rely on human-defined taxonomies \cite{lambert2020mseg} that may be inconsistent across datasets \cite{madan2023revisiting}.
+Instead, scene flow models appear to capture properties of the underlying physical 4D world that hold regardless of LiDAR sensors observing it.